Henry T. Elrod: Posthumous honors

 The main road leading in to the Marine Corps Officer Candidate School is named after Elrod.
-Other streets at Marine Corps Air Station Miramar in San Diego, California, and Camp H. M. Smith in Aiea, Hawaii are also named after Elrod.

 The City of Ashburn, Georgia (the county seat of Turner County) dedicated a park to Elrod in 2010.
-A city park in Rebecca (near where he grew up) is also named for Elrod.

 The U.S. Navy Oliver Hazard Perry-class frigate, USS Elrod (FFG-55), is named in his honor.
 In 1995 Elrod was inducted into the Georgia Aviation Hall of Fame.

 Awards

 Note – all the awards above, except for the American Defense Service Medal and a previous award of the Marine Corps Expeditionary Medal, were awarded posthumously.